shumph10/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 Analysis of 2000 randomly generated coordinate pairs for city location and weather conditions for development of user input responsive travel plans.
-The user input will generate a list of cities that mean desired weather conditions and generate an output with nearby hotels, as well as give details for travel times before multiple cities if desired.
+The user input will generate a list of cities that meet desired weather conditions and generate an output with nearby hotels, as well as give details for travel times before multiple cities if desired.

 ##**Resources**
 Data Sources: cities.csv